DeesMood/Portswigger-Academy---Web-Security/README.md

 ## Portswigger BSCP Guide

 This resource is for anyone trying to study for the ***Burp Suite Certified Practitioner*** (**BSCP**) exam.
 I made the notes in stages for the exam.
-The notes can be seen from [here](https://github.com/DeesMood/Portswigger-Academy---Web-Security/tree/main/BSCP/Topics)
+The notes can be seen from [here.](https://github.com/DeesMood/Portswigger-Academy---Web-Security/tree/main/BSCP/Topics)

 ### Personal Tips

 **1. Follow [the preparation methodology](https://portswigger.net/web-security/certification/how-to-prepare#:~:text=Still%20learning%20the%20fundamentals%20of%20web%20security%3F) given by Portswigger.**

-It's quite crucial for the exam, that you do all the **Apprentice** and **Practitioner** labs.
+It's quite crucial for the exam that you do all the **Apprentice** and **Practitioner** labs.
 You will gain a good amount of knowledge on web vulnerabilities for the exam and real engagements.

 **2. Make good notes that you can refer to fast.**

-The exam is only 4 hours, everything should be structured efficiently for the exam.
+Because the exam is only 4 hours, everything should be structured efficiently for the exam.
 I personally uploaded all my notes in Google Sheets and Github.

 **3. _Burp Scanner_ for the win**